 We all remember our firsts.

-From the immature things such as a first “love” (Laurie R. in elementary school…first kiss too…lol), to the first purchased automobile (1969 Pontiac Firebird), the first job (paper delivery boy Ft.
+From the immature things such as a first “love” (Laurie R. in elementary school…first kiss too…lol), to the first purchased automobile (1969 Pontiac Firebird), the first job (newspaper delivery boy Ft.
 Worth Star-Telegram), to the serious and earth moving events.
 Wonderful things like a first child (James and Barbara came in a packaged deal with my amazing wife Debora), to the inevitable and heartbreaking first death of a loved one (my dear sister when I was 27).
 We are all blessed with “firsts” in our lives, and my professional world is not immune.

 After a terrific suggestion from a friend concerning the subject matter for this entry (thanks again Todd my good friend and fellow Texan), I began to let the ‘ol memory banks wander back in time to some of the pinnacles of my aviation career (the faded brain cells ably assisted by my old Logbooks…lol).
 He suggested that I scribe about some of the “firsts” in my aviation journey….events like my “first solo”, and “first solo cross country”.
 I immediately liked the idea, for you see, my friend Todd is in the early stages of his flying adventure, so his sky story has just begun.
 However, as I began to ponder my own “firsts”, I quickly realized that a 42 year history of a life spent as a birdman (mostly for hire) includes far more initial events than the two he offered; in fact, they’re almost too many to mention.
 I’ll offer two that stand out…